SQLServerIO/go-queue/examples/broadcast/README.md

 ## Broadcast Example

+You need to understand the concept of [topics and channels](http://blog.charmes.net/2014/10/first-look-at-nsq.html) before you can appreciate NSQ.

 Here is the code for broadcast example.
 You need to run one instance of consumer1 and consumer2 first before running the producer.